fixyldev/ComponentViewer/README.md

 - Client-side only.
 - Displays all components of an item stack in the tooltips.
 - Components are sorted in alphabetical order.
-- Nicely formatted component values:
+- Nicely formatted component values.
-  - SNBT: Just like using `/data get`.
-  - Class: Java's built-in representation.
 - Configurable without needing to install additional mods.

 ## ⌨️ Controls